OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

--- Top 5 most successful countries in olympics.
+### 13. Fetch the top 5 most successful countries in olympics.
 Success is defined by no of medals won.
 ```sql
 with cte as (
 	select